-For today's latest Ghana news, visit Graphic Online headlines page Ghana news headlines.— na (@thenanaaba) August 15, 2018
+For latest news in Ghana, visit Graphic Online news headlines page Ghana news page— na (@thenanaaba) August 15, 2018

 He said Bullet informed him that artistes including Edem, Kɛchɛ, Ras Kuuku, Captain Planet, Coded, R2Bees and Rachel all received monies for performing at the tribute held in honour of the singer who died in an accident.

 Captain Planet - GH₵ 2,000

 R2bees - GH₵ 3,000

 Artistes including Coded, Kɛchɛ and Captain Planet have in separate statements denied receiving any monies from Bullet to perform at the concert.

 Dear Bullet, Ebony’s dad says this handwritten note was handed over to him by you.I’m shocked to read that you spent a whopping 4,000 cedis on soli for journalists, a further 18,300 on adverts on media houses. @captainplanet4x4 @r2beesmusic @coded4x4 @kechegh you all get paid? pic.twitter.com/gQoKlknT4y— na (@thenanaaba) August 15, 2018

 The disclosure marks the latest chapter in the breakdown of the relationship between Mr Kwarteng and Bullet since the death of Ebony on February 8 this year.
 The singer died in a gory accident on the Sunyani-Kumasi highway together with a friend